 If not otherwise specified in this particular standard, all tests shall be carried out at an ambient temperature within the range of 21 °C to 26 °C.

-The test shall be carried out at an ambient temperature of 21 °C to 26 °C with an operating time one hour and the CONTROL TEMPERATURE (temperature selected at the temperature control) shall be 36 °C. See further information in Clause 201.12.1.101 Stability of INCUBATOR TEMPERATURE
+The test shall be carried out at an ambient temperature of 21 °C to 26 °C with an operating time one hour and the CONTROL TEMPERATURE (temperature selected at the temperature control) shall be 36 °C. See further information in Clause 201.12.1.101 Stability of INCUBATOR TEMPERATURE.
+Temperature shall have stabilized before the test starts.

 According to the standard EN 50564:2011, (5.2 Preparation of product), steps below shall be followed: